HaydarRizaldy/TuPro3_KNN/README.md

 # TuPro3_KNN

-Project Submission for Fundamental AI Lecture
+Project Submission of K-Nearest Neighbor (from scratch) for Fundamental AI Lecture

 Other contributor:
 - Raihan Romzi Rakhman (github: raihanromzi)